greenrobotllc/codefrog-help/help/common/workflows.md

 ## Workflow Overview

-CodeFrog on macOS supports two primary development workflows.
+CodeFrog supports two primary development workflows.
 Choose the one that best fits your project and development style.

 ## Local Development Workflow

-Work with files and folders directly on your Mac.
+Work with files and folders directly on your computer.
 This is the fastest and most straightforward workflow for local projects.

 ### When to Use Local Workflow

-- Flutter or React Native projects on your Mac
+- Flutter or React Native projects on your computer
 - Web development projects (HTML, CSS, JavaScript)
-- Any project stored on your Mac's file system
+- Any project stored on your computer's file system
 - Offline development without network dependency
 - Projects that don't require remote server resources